faboo/restsh/Readme.md

 But what if instead, you could treat those service calls like simple functions, and their results and arguments like the data that they *are*?

-Enter restsh, combining a shell-like experience for quick and dirty work, and a method for describing how a REST service works (parameter types and so on) so it can be used like a function.
+Enter restsh, combining a shell-like experience for quick and dirty work, and a method for describing how a REST service works (parameter types and so on) so it can be used like a set of functions.
 This allows you to easily combine, chain, repeat, and script different service calls.

 ## Sample Session